lemlac/mulem/docs/reference.md

     expr
 ```

-Whitespace is signficant.
+Whitespace is significant.
 Indentation marks the end of the block.
 All subsequent expressions within a block should have the same indentation.
 If an expression has less indentation than the first but more than the opening of the block, then that's a syntax error.
 If an expression has more indentation than the first, then it must be in a new block or inside parentheses otherwise, it's also a syntax error.

 ```
 block: